Print Using CSS

 CSS can effectively be used to create formatted documents ready for print.

-This is quite a simple process and all we have to do is create and attach a second style sheet with the attributes required for our print output.
-Therefore we have a stylesheet that controls what you see on the screen and a style sheet that controls what is printer.
-Easy……
+This is quite a simple process: we just need to create and attach a second style sheet with the attributes required for our print output.
+Therefore, we have a stylesheet that controls what you see on the screen, and another that controls what the printer is.
+Easy......

 Markup changes